 Requirements

-Article 4 requires that manufacturers carry out their operations per the general rules regarding:
+According to Article 4 of the regulation, manufacturers should carry out their operations per the general requirements regarding:

-Manufacturers should also adhere to the detailed rules on GMP in the Annex.
+Manufacturers should also adhere to the detailed rules in the Annex on good manufacturing practice regarding:

 Substance restrictions

-They should also ensure that the concentration of printed inks does not result in a violation of the requirements set out in Article 3 of Regulation (EC) 1935/2004.
+b.
+The concentration of printed inks does not result in a violation of the requirements set out in Article 3 of the EU FCM Framework Regulation.
+That is, the printed inks should not:

 Guidance Documents and Resolutions

-Guidance and other relevant documents might be helpful when it comes to applying the requirements of the regulations (e.g. ensuring that a product doesn’t contain restricted substances above the allowed limits).
+Guidance and other relevant documents may be helpful when it comes to applying the requirements of the regulations (e.g. ensuring that a product does not contain restricted substances above the allowed limits).

 Multi-language versions of brochures and guidance documents

 On this page, the European Commission lists several brochures and guidance documents, providing versions in multiple languages such as English, German, French, and more.
-Here we list the titles of the documents in English language:
+Here are the titles of the documents in English:

 Food contact materials technical guidance documents

-The European Union Reference Laboratory for Food Contact Materials (EURL-FCM), which aims at providing assistance to the EU and its member states, lists several FCM technical guidance documents on this page.
+The European Union Reference Laboratory for Food Contact Materials (EURL-FCM), which aims to provide assistance to the EU and its member states, lists several FCM technical guidance documents on this page.

 Here is a list of the documents that you can find on the above-mentioned page:

 a.
-Testing conditions for kitchenware articles in contact with foodstuffs: Plastics, Metals, Silicone and Rubber.
+Testing conditions for kitchenware articles in contact with foodstuffs: Plastics, Metals, Silicone and Rubber, Paper & Board

 Resolution ResAP(2004)5 on silicones used for food contact applications